nubenetes/awesome-kubernetes/docs/kubernetes-autoscaling.md

     - Vertical Pod Autoscaler (VPA)
     - Cluster Autoscaler
 - [medium.com/mindboard: What is Autoscaling in Kubernetes?](https://medium.com/mindboard/what-is-autoscaling-in-kubernetes-109c7b5d321) Autoscaling is useful feature in Kubernetes that helps you to automatically adjust the number & resource consumption of pods in your deployment to meet the changing needs of your app.
+- [clickittech.com: Kubernetes Autoscaling: How to use the Kubernetes Autoscaler](https://www.clickittech.com/devops/kubernetes-autoscaling/) In this tutorial, you'll install and test three different autoscaler on EKS:
+    - Horizontal Pod Autoscaler
+    - Vertical Pod Autoscaler
+    - Cluster Autoscaler

 ## Cluster Autoscaler Kubernetes Tool